Anglo-American Legal Tradition

 The Soldier in Later Medieval England

-Directed by Professor Anne Curry (University of Southampton) and Dr. Adrian Bell (ICMA Centre, University of Reading), the project aims to build up an enormous and invaluable database of soldiers and retinues employed by the kings of England in their military endeavours in the fourteenth and fitteenth centuries.
-It has an innovative methodological approach and will be producing an on-line searchable resource for public use of immense value and interest to genealogists as well as social, political and military historians.
+Directed by Professor Anne Curry (University of Southampton) and Dr. Adrian Bell (ICMA Centre, University of Reading), the project built up an enormous and invaluable database of soldiers and retinues employed by the kings of England in their military endeavours in the fourteenth and fitteenth centuries.
+It used an innovative methodological approach and has produced an on-line searchable resource for public use of immense value and interest to genealogists as well as social, political and military historians.

 http://www.medievalsoldier.org/